Discrete-to-Continuous Extensions: Lov\'asz extension and Morse theory: Introduction and Background

 \begin{introthm}[Theorems \ref{thm:critical-discrete-Morse}, \ref{thm:Morse-vector-f} and \ref{thm:LS-category-discrete-Morse-Lovasz}] For a simplicial complex with vertex set $V$ and face set $\K$, let $f:\K\to\R$ be an injective discrete Morse function.
-Then the following conditions are equivalent: \begin{enumerate}[(1)] \item $\sigma$ is a critical point of $f$ with $\dim \sigma=i$; \item $\vec1_\sigma$ is a critical point of $f^L|_{|S_\K|}$ with index $ i$ in the sense of weak slope (metric Morse theory); \item $\vec1_\sigma$ is a critical point of $f^L|_{|S_\K|}$ with index $ i$ in the sense of K\"uhnel (PL Morse theory); \item $\vec1_\sigma$ is a Morse critical point of $f^L|_{|S_\K|}$ with index $ i$ in the sense of topological Morse theory; \end{enumerate} Here the notation $|S_\K|$ indicates a suitable restriction (see Subsection \ref{sec:discrete-Morse}) for $f^L$ being well-defined.
+Then the following conditions are equivalent: \begin{enumerate}[(1)] \item $\sigma$ is a critical point of $f$ with $\dim \sigma=i$; \item $\vec1_\sigma$ is a critical point of $f^L|_{|S_\K|}$ with index $ i$ in the sense of weak slope (metric Morse theory); \item $\vec1_\sigma$ is a critical point of $f^L|_{|S_\K|}$ with index $ i$ in the sense of K\"uhnel (PL Morse theory); \item $\vec1_\sigma$ is a Morse critical point of $f^L|_{|S_\K|}$ with index $ i$ in the sense of topological Morse theory. \end{enumerate} Here the notation $|S_\K|$ indicates a suitable restriction, more precisely the geometric realization of the order complex of $\K$ whose vertices are the simplices\footnote{Here and after, for convenience, we do not differentiate between a simplicial complex and its face set (both are denoted by $\K$).} of $\K$ and whose simplices correspond to the chains in $\K$, (see Section \ref{sec:discrete-Morse}) for $f^L$ being well-defined.

 Moreover, the discrete Morse vector $(n_0,n_1,\cdots,n_d)$, representing the number $n_i$ of critical points with index $i$, of $f$ coincides with the continuous Morse vector of $f^L|_{|S_\K|}$.